jan-br/auto-config/README.md

 public final class ExampleConfiguration extends ConfigurationAccessor{

-	//All Types of Dependency Injection can be used here. private final transient Injector injector;
+	//All Types of Dependency Injection can be used here.
+	//Use modifier transient to mark fields which you don't want to be serialized. private final transient Injector injector;

 	private String name = "Jan Brachthäuser";